 - Encourage the person to shiver if they're capable of doing so.

-- If possible, give the person warm drinks (not alcohol) or high-energy foods, such as chocolate.
-However, it's important to only do this if they can swallow normally - ask them to cough to see if they can swallow.
+- If possible, give the person warm drinks or high-energy foods, such as chocolate.
+However, it's important to only do this if they can swallow normally - ask them to cough to see if they can shallow.
 If the patient is confused or has been unconscious, don't give them anything to eat or drink.

 - Once the person's body temperature has increased, keep them warm and dry until medical assistance arrives.